Incredibly easy Tortellacci recipe – inspired by Maggiano’s.

-- tortellini – the cheese filled star of the show!
+- Tortellini – the cheese filled star of the show!
 The secret to making it quick and easy is purchasing tortellini in the refrigerated section of your grocery store.
 You won’t know the difference!

-- fresh chopped shallot – adds irresistible flavor
+- Shallot – adds irresistible flavor

-- heavy cream – you can substitute whole, vitamin D milk or half and half in a pinch
+- Heavy Cream – you can substitute whole, vitamin D milk or half and half in a pinch

-- white wine – white cooking wine will do, or your favorite dry white wine.
+- White Wine – white cooking wine will do, or your favorite dry white wine.
 Any excuse to have a glass, too!

-- asiago cheese – fresh shredded is always best and worth the 3 minutes effort!
+- Asiago Cheese – fresh shredded is always best and worth the 3 minutes effort!

-- arugula – the perfect compliment to this dish
+- Arugula – the perfect compliment to this dish

 How to Make Maggiano’s Tortellacci